If you are considering a cruise to the Norwegian Fjords you may be wondering when is the best time to visit.

 - Good for: Price, Autumnal Colours

 - Bad for: Weather, Variety of Cruise Lines

 The weather gets a little bit more temperamental into September and October.

 Most cruise lines have left the Norwegian Fjords by October so there are very limited options.

 Cruises which still go to the Norwegian Fjords at this time tend to do so as part of a longer cruise.

 What Is The Weather Like in Norway During September and October?

-I’ve been on a number of cruises where my itinerary has been changed, sometimes this happens months in advance and sometimes only a day or a few hours.
-To find out more about why this can happen and what you can do about it, check out this post: Do You Get Compensation For Missed Cruise Ports?
+I’ve been on many cruises where my itinerary has been changed, sometimes this happens months in advance but sometimes only a day or a few hours ahead of the visit.

 I usually love cruising in November because it is cheap but prices don’t really drop in the Norwegian Fjords at this time as there are so few options.